edofe99/edofe99/README.md

 - [Forex economic calendar webscraper](https://github.com/edofe99/forex-economic-calendar-webscraper): used Selenium to scrap economic data for forex pairs.
 - [Finance Tracker built with Streamlit](https://github.com/edofe99/streamlit-finance-tracker): my first experiment on creating user interfaces using Streamlit.
 You can try it directly on your browser.

-#### 🌱 Currently learning
-- C++.
-- Working on some personal projects that I'll publish here once I'm satisfied with the end result.

 #### 📫 How to reach me
 - [Linkedin](https://www.linkedin.com/in/edoardo-ferretto/)
 <!--